 10 Adventures You Can Only Have in Costa Rica

 With zip lines, curious monkeys, beaches fringed by tropical jungles and sustainable eco-adventure, Costa Rica delivers on its promise of Pura Vida “pure life” – a mantra that’s a way of life here.
-Bonus: There’s no jet lag (it’s the same time zone as the Midwest) and there are nonstop flights from 15 U.S. cities.
+And since BA started flying direct to San Juan a little while back (11 hours’ flying time), this exceptional destination is more accessible than ever.

 1. Take Flight

 If you spend any time in Costa Rica and don’t go on a zip line, you’ve kind of missed the point of a trip here.
 The bravest go “Superman” on their belly, head first.
 Zip lines aren’t hard to find — whether it’s in the misty cloud forest of Monteverde, in the looming shadow of the Arenal volcano, or through the colorful jungle canopy at various spots throughout the country.

 More than a quarter of the country is protected land or national parks.
 Bird-watchers should put Los Quetzales National Park (south of San Jose) on their itinerary to see the resplendent quetzal and many other birds that call the cooler climes of the cloud forest home.

 As for the monkeys, these guys are everywhere, and you might actually hear them before you see them.
 Howler monkeys are Costa Rica’s version of white noise, and capuchin monkeys will pop their white heads out of the trees to see what’s going on and may photobomb your next selfie.

 Corcovado National Park on the country’s southern Pacific coast is the country’s largest national park, and home to 3% of the world’s biodiversity all by itself.
 The waters off the surrounding Osa Peninsula are a great spot for dolphin sightings and whale-watching — humpback whales come to the waters off of Caño Island from as far away as Alaska.